 A new-generation flight deck

-While benefitting from Airbus’ industry-leading cockpit design, the A380’s flight deck has been further evolved to incorporate the latest advances in technology for displays, flight management systems and navigation.
+While benefitting from Airbus’ industry-leading cockpit design, the A380’s flight deck has been further evolved to incorporate modern advances in technology for displays, flight management systems and navigation.

 The A380 cockpit’s main instrument panel has eight identical large interactive displays, with cursor control provided through a track-ball.
-These displays provide a much larger screen area with clearer presentations, augmented by a HUD (head-up display) that increases pilot situational awareness – particularly during the approach and landing phases.
+These displays provide a much wider panoramic view with clearer presentations, augmented by a HUD (head-up display) that increases pilot situational awareness – particularly during the approach and landing phases.

 Flight operational commonality

-Pilots do not need extensive amounts of training to transfer from one aircraft type to another, increasing their productivity and reducing training costs that come with the Airbus fly-by-wire families’ Cross Crew Qualification and Mixed Fleet Flying concepts.
+Pilots do not need extensive amounts of training to transfer from one aircraft type to another, increasing their productivity and reducing the training costs associated with the Airbus fly-by-wire families’ Cross Crew Qualification and Mixed Fleet Flying concepts.

 Airbus commonality extends from the flight deck into the passenger cabin as well, with a maximum use of similar systems, control panels and procedures within the various aircraft families.
-As a result, cabin personnel also benefit from familiarity of aspects on various Airbus types, while aircraft maintenance is facilitated by the high inter-changeability of systems and parts.
+As a result, cabin personnel also benefit from familiarity of aspects on various Airbus types, while aircraft maintenance is streamlined by the high inter-changeability of systems and parts.

 ...sidestick control: The A380 may be the largest airliner ever built, but a pilot who has flown an aircraft of the A320 or A330/A340 Families will feel right at home in its cockpit.
 For example, the A380's sidestick control – introduced with full fly-by-wire by Airbus on the A320 – is the same distance from the throttle as on other Airbus passenger aircraft.

 Did you know?